Galen019/Galen019/README.md

 A full-stack engineer specializing in backend java, but has general experience with most backend languages

-Also has front end experience with Vue.js and Java Swing
+Front end experience with Vue.js and Java Swing

 Looking for a new full time Software Engineer position

 🌱 I’m currently learning
 - Terraform
-- NextJS
+- Next js
-- React.js
+- Express js

 <!--
 **Galen019/Galen019** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.